Article | Last updated: 13/09/2021 | Ministry of Justice and Public Security

 - health workers from Sweden and Finland working in Norwegian health and care service

-- foreign nationals with permanent residence on Svalbard or who need to travel via the Norwegian mainland on their way to or from their work or place of residence on Svalbard
+- foreign nationals with permanent residence in Svalbard or who need to travel via the Norwegian mainland on their way to or from their work or place of residence in Svalbard

-In order to improve infection control, people arriving in Norway from countries/areas that are subject to a duty to quarantine must register before crossing the border.
-This also applies to Norwegian citizens.
+People arriving in Norway from countries/areas that are subject to a duty to quarantine must register before crossing the border.
+This also applies to Norwegian citizens, but not to people who are fully vaccinated and people who have recovered from COVID-19 during the past 6 months.
 Travellers must complete their registration prior to their arrival in Norway and may only register their journey in the 72 hours before their time of arrival.

 Once you have completed the registration, you will receive a receipt which you must present to the police at border control.